unified

 Build Coverage Downloads Size Sponsors Backers Chat

-remark-lint rule to warn for autolink literals.
+remark-lint rule to warn when GFM autolink literals are used.

 Contents